janaakhterov/solid/README.md

 // Basic usage using serde.
 (Requires the `serde` feature).
 // Note: Serde only supports a subset of the types that Solidity supports.
 // If you need to support more types you'll have to use the `Encode` derive
-// macro, or use the `solidity::Builder` manually.
+// macro, or use the `solid::Builder` manually.
 #[derive(Serialize)]
 pub struct ContractCallSerde<'a> {
     // String is also supported, but it's recommened you use &str when possible.